T-Mobile US (TMUS) to Release Quarterly Earnings on Wednesday

-T-Mobile US (NASDAQ:TMUS) will issue its quarterly earnings data after the market closes on Wednesday, February 2nd.
+T-Mobile US (NASDAQ:TMUS) is scheduled to issue its quarterly earnings data after the market closes on Wednesday, February 2nd.
 Analysts expect the company to announce earnings of $0.16 per share for the quarter.
-Investors interested in registering for the company’s conference call can do so using this link.
+Parties interested in listening to the company’s conference call can do so using this link.

-T-Mobile US (NASDAQ:TMUS) last announced its earnings results on Tuesday, November 2nd.
-The Wireless communications provider reported $0.55 EPS for the quarter, beating analysts’ consensus estimates of $0.54 by $0.01.
+T-Mobile US (NASDAQ:TMUS) last posted its quarterly earnings results on Tuesday, November 2nd.
+The Wireless communications provider reported $0.55 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.54 by $0.01.
+The business had revenue of $19.60 billion during the quarter, compared to analyst estimates of $20.10 billion.
 T-Mobile US had a return on equity of 6.15% and a net margin of 4.21%.
-The company had revenue of $19.60 billion during the quarter, compared to analysts’ expectations of $20.10 billion.
-During the same period last year, the business posted $1.17 EPS.
+During the same period in the prior year, the business earned $1.17 earnings per share.
 On average, analysts expect T-Mobile US to post $2 EPS for the current fiscal year and $3 EPS for the next fiscal year.

 T-Mobile US, Inc engages in the provision of wireless communications services under the T-Mobile and MetroPCS brands.
 It offers postpaid and prepaid wireless voice, messaging and data services, and wholesale wireless services.
 The company was founded in 1994 and is headquartered in Bellevue, WA.